Arunagirinathar (film)

-Arunagirinathar ([aɾ̪uɳaɡiɾ̪in̪aːt̪aɾ̪]) is a 1964 Indian Tamil-language devotional film, directed by T. R. Ramanna and written by Sakthi T. K. Krishnasamy.
-Based on the poet of the same name, the film stars T. M. Soundararajan, supported by M. R. Radha, B. S. Saroja, Sharatha, C. Lakshmi Rajyam and Master Raghunath.
+Arunagirinathar ([aɾ̪uɳaɡiɾ̪in̪aːt̪aɾ̪]) is a 1964 Indian Tamil-language biographical film, directed by T. R. Ramanna and written by Sakthi T. K. Krishnasamy.
+Based on the life of 15th century Hindi poet of the same name, the film stars T. M. Soundararajan, supported by M. R. Radha, B. S. Saroja, Sarada, C. Lakshmi Rajyam and Master Raghunath.
 It was released on 7 August 1964.

 Plot

 Arunagirinathar was born in the town of Tiruvannamalai in Tamil Nadu.
 Arunagiri is portrayed as attracted to the pleasures of the flesh and spent his youth pursuing a life of debauchery.
-He frequently visited the devadasi Maragatham.
+He frequently visited his sneaky link, the devadasi Maragatham.
 His sister, Aadhilakshmi, wants to reform her brother, so she arranges his marriage with Gnanavalli.
 However, he is unhappy with his life, neglects his wife and continues his bad ways.
 He persuades his sister to sell all their property and their house to get money for his dissipation.
 Despite his sister giving him the money she earns, he reduces himself, his wife, and his sister to dire poverty.
 He contracts leprosy, and people avoid him.

 Eventually Aadhilakshmi is unable to meet his demands for money to support his depraved life.
 Arunagiri says he will end his life because of this.
 To prevent Arunagiri from killing himself, his sister says that he should sell her in order to have money for prostitutes.
 However, as Arunagiri has leprosy, prostitutes avoid him.
 Aadhilakshmi offers herself to him in order to stop Arunagiri from committing suicide.
 This deeply shocks Arunagiri, and he realises the consequences his actions have had on his family.
 Arunagiri feels guilty and attempts suicide by jumping off a temple tower, but Murugan himself, disguised as a pious young man, saves him.
 Murugan cures his leprosy, shows him a path of religious devotion, and initiates his composition of the Thiruppugal, an anthology of songs dedicated to Murugan.